Jennaleighwilder/TIKTOK-CREATOR-MASTERY-COURSE-Module-ONE/README.md

 - How to work WITH the algorithm instead of against it
 - Why understanding mechanics beats copying trends
 - How to make strategic decisions instead

+See ORIGIN.md for authorship, provenance, and licensing context.